Yandex Cloud

 • Create a service account and API key

-• Set up telemetry transmission from your app
+• Set up transfer of telemetry from an app

 • View the data in Monium

-Monium is a platform made to collect metrics, logs, and traces from Yandex Cloud, other clouds, or your local infrastructure.
+Monium is a platform for collecting metrics, logs, and traces from Yandex Cloud, other clouds, or your local infrastructure.

 Follow this guide to send telemetry data from your app or demo app via OTel Collector and view it in Monium.